 It helps, but not for long, and after a certain time once again laziness comes back, becoming even stronger.
 Having made several similar attempts, the individual comes to the conclusion that nothing can be done about it, and he’s lazy.
 Before you start to struggle with laziness, it is necessary to understand what is laziness and does it exist in general?
 On average, the older people become, the more they are prone to laziness.

 There are two types of laziness – physical and mental.
 Physical laziness is inherent in man with atrophied muscles.
 But with trained muscles, people like to move, and movement gives him pleasure.
 The same goes for trained brains.
 Every individual has his own supply of energy – intellectual and physical, so laziness is just a lack of energy.
-In short, be sure to read Alan’s PDF guide and extort the stress and laziness already tomorrow!
+In short, be sure to read Alan’s manual and extort the stress and laziness already tomorrow!
 Thank you for attention.

 The Goldfish Method by Alan Russell